kingzamzon/docs/docs/sdk/serverless-signing/conditional-signing.md

 Obtain an AuthSig

 This AuthSig is used for the conditional check in our Lit Action.
-The address of the key that signed the message to produce this AuthSig will be used as the `:userAddress` when we check that the balance is greater than 1 Wei.
+The address of the key that signed the message to produce this AuthSig will be used as the `:userAddress` when the Lit Action checks that the balance is greater than 1 Wei.

 ```jsx
 // you need an AuthSig to auth with the nodes